pguptak/ILab-Comparison-of-Image-Clustering-Algos-Covid_Pnuemonia_Normal_dataset/Readme.md

 The workflow followed in this project is:

-1. Chest X-ray images are passed through pretrained deep learning models
+1. Chest X-ray images are passed through 5 deep learning models
 2. High-level feature vectors are extracted and stored as `.npy` files
 3. Multiple clustering algorithms are applied on the extracted feature vectors
 4. Cluster labels are compared with original ground truth labels